 To avoid this problem, don’t hire on cost alone, and make sure the developer you select meets the criteria in the above four C’s.

 Be As Smart As Your Software Services Should Be

 When considering the best options for your software vendor, refrain from making any hasty decisions, and understand the importance of strong software in your business.

 Don’t shop simply by cost, but also look at the quality of the systems and the financial impact over time, and don’t work with the kid next door just because he knows how to code!

 Make the wise choices now so that you don’t have to spend extra frustration, time, money and resources to clean up the mistakes down the road.

-There are many reasons that cause software development failure, even in just the technology alone.
-Working with a software developer that addresses the four C’s will get you pointed in the right direction from the start and avoid the common pitfalls associated with software and application development.
+There are many reasons that cause software development failures, even in just the technology alone.
+Working with system software developers that addresses the four C’s will get you pointed in the right direction from the start and avoid the common pitfalls associated with software and application development.